MicrosoftDocs/cpp-docs/docs/cpp/pointers-cpp.md

 A pointer to **void** simply points to a raw memory location.
 Sometimes it is necessary to use **void\*** pointers, for example when passing between C++ code and C functions.

-When a typed pointer is cast to a void pointer, the contents of the memory location are not changed, but the type information is lost, so that you cannot perform increment or decrement operations.
+When a typed pointer is cast to a void pointer, the contents of the memory location are not changed, but the type information is lost, so that you can't perform increment or decrement operations.
 A memory location can be cast, for example, from MyClass* to void* and back again to MyClass*.
 Such operations are inherently error-prone and require great care to avoid errors.
 Modern C++ discourages the use of void pointers unless absolutely necessary.

 ```cpp